japila-books/apache-spark-internals/docs/scheduler/MapOutputTracker.md

 Used when:

-* ContextCleaner is requested for xref:core:ContextCleaner.adoc#doCleanupShuffle[shuffle cleanup]
+* ContextCleaner is requested for core:ContextCleaner.md#doCleanupShuffle[shuffle cleanup]

-* BlockManagerSlaveEndpoint is requested to xref:storage:BlockManagerSlaveEndpoint.adoc#RemoveShuffle[remove a shuffle]
+* BlockManagerSlaveEndpoint is requested to storage:BlockManagerSlaveEndpoint.md#RemoveShuffle[remove a shuffle]

 == [[stop]] Stopping MapOutputTracker